 Abdominal aortic aneurysms (AAAs) are dilations of the aorta occurring between the renal and the iliac arteries.
-Reliable quantitative evaluation of AAAs is required both for diagnosis and in the follow-up studies needed of the vessel within the stent (Figure 2).
-Enhanced displays of the 3D computer reconstructions are also being developed for more intuitive presentation of vessel anatomy.
-Figure 3 shows the proximal anastomosis of a jump graft with a calibrated '3D tape measure' placed along the center axis of the graft.
-Its fixed width of 2 mm provides a reference for vessel diameter, and grid marks are placed at I-mm and I-cm intervals to provide distance references.
-In addition, the skin surface is to avoid life-threatening rupture.
+Reliable quantitative evaluation of AAAs is required for diagnosis and in follow-up studies needed to avoid life-threatening rupture.
 Small aneurysms enlarge at an average rate of 0.5 cm in diameter per year, and they require close tracking by serial measurements to assure suitable treatment before risk of rupture is significant.
 A recent development in AAA treatment is endovascular repair, which is a minimally-invasive procedure to exclude the aneurysm from the circulation.